 Looking for expert information about ADHD?
 Healthy Matters brings you a complete, practical, doctor-reviewed guide to ADHD in Hong Kong.

-Methodology: This guide is informative only, doesn’t aim to be exhaustive and is based on our independent research.
-No practitioner or clinic paid any fees or rendered any service in exchange for inclusion in this article.
+Methodology: This guide is informative only, doesn’t aim to be exhaustive and is based on our research.

 Globally, ADHD is the most common mental disorder in children.
 In Hong Kong, it affects 6.4% of children with a 3 to 1 boy to girl ratio.
 The Child Assessment Service from the Department of Health in Hong Kong says that symptoms of ADHD persist on 80% of children in the teenage stage, and 65% of the children in adulthood therefore 2.5% of adults have ADHD.

 There are different signs and symptoms of ADHD in children and ADHD in adults.

 Signs and symptoms of ADHD in children can be categorized into 3 parts, as listed below:

 Symptoms of ADHD are usually visible from a very young age but for some cases, it can only be significantly identified as the person grows older, when complications start to develop.